The World Is Mine (David Guetta song)

 "The World Is Mine" is a song by French DJ David Guetta, featuring vocals from singer JD Davis.
 The track was released as the third single from Guetta's second studio album, Guetta Blaster on 22 November 2004.
 Three years later, in 2007, the track was released as a single in the United States as the follow-up to "Love Don't Let Me Go (Walking Away)", along with the Guetta Blaster album.
-The background samples Someone Somewhere In Summertime by Simple Minds in 1982.
+The background samples "Someone Somewhere in Summertime" by Simple Minds in 1982.
 Thanks in part to support from Dance radio outlets like BPM, "The World is Mine" would end up giving Guetta his first number-one single on the Billboard Hot Dance Airplay chart in June 2007.
 The track was also the first single and only single from Guetta Blaster to be released in the United Kingdom.

-Music Video
+Music video

-The video features a Guetta with a woman as a stripper in three different styles; a hospital with him as a panda and her as a nurse, a high school with him as a student and her as a teacher, and in an office with him as a businessman and her as a businesswoman.
+The video features a man with a woman as a stripper in three different scenes; a hospital with him as a panda and her as a nurse, a high school with him as a student and her as a teacher, and in an office with him as a businessman and her as a businesswoman.
 The woman does a strip performance for each, after which he is seen at a strip club dancing with several women, including the three main ones, who seductively dance around him.